xwiki-contrib/xwiki-restserver/README.md

 # XWiki Rest Server
 A minimal and modular REST server using [XWiki components](http://extensions.xwiki.org/xwiki/bin/view/Extension/Component+Module) and Jax-RS.

+*Note: this autonomous application IS NOT an XWiki's platform extension and does not require the XWiki runtime.*

 ## Usage

 ### Create REST resources